kumahq/kuma-demo/api/README.md

 # API

 The backend API is built using [Node.js](https://nodejs.org/en/).
-It contains endpoints that enables the user to query the Elasticsearch and Redis databases.
+It contains endpoints that enables the user to query the PostgreSQL and Redis databases.

 ## Local Installation